BernardQuatermass/exim-wiki/What-Lives-Where-On-The-Web.md

 ## Discussion

-As Exim is a Mail Transfer Agent, it is perhaps unsurprising that most discussion takes place on [mailing-lists](http://www.exim.org/maillist.html).
+As Exim is a Mail Transfer Agent, it is perhaps unsurprising that most discussion takes place on [[Exim Mailing Lists]].

 ## Social Media